Pocahontas Mountain Biking Trails

 Little West Virginia

 And then there's "Little West Virginia".
 Two thirds of the way along the blue trail, there is a short section of expert level trail which we like to think of as a slice of West Virginia back country riding right here in Richmond.
-In terms of technicality, it is more technical than the Buttermilk trail but less so than some other expert trails out west.
-On this short, intense loop you will have lots of drop offs, some small jumps, large log pyramids and crossings, some park features, technical climbs, ascending and descending rock gardens, and lots and lots of logs to hop over.
+On this relatively short but intense loop you will have lots of drop offs, some small jumps, large log overs and crossings, technical climbs, rock gardens, and lots and lots of logs to hop over.
 The action just keeps coming and coming with very few breaks.
 This is definitely not a place to ride alone or to learn to ride.

 Another option, Fireroad trails